-During the 146th General Assembly (ended June 2011), legislators did not introduce an open container bill.
+During the 146th General Assembly (ended June 2012), legislators did not introduce an open container bill.
 The lack of a compliant open container law subjects the state to Section 154 transfer penalties.
 Legislators have been resistant to passing an open container law as they believe that it should apply only to the driver of the vehicle and not passengers.

-Outlined below is a list of highway safety-related legislation passed by legislators in the recent General Assembly session:
+There was one highway safety-related bill passed by legislators during the most recent General Assembly session: